martin-bednar/edible-calculator/README.md

 *You need [node.js](https://nodejs.org/en/) installed on your machine.*

- 1. Navigate to the base directory?
+ 1. Navigate to the base directory:

  ```
   cd edible-calculator-vuecli